Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 3. La Porte de Mars, Reims

-In a northern city known more for its champagne and Gothic cathedral than its Roman remnants sits the third-century Porte de Mars, also referred to as Mars Gate.
+In a northern city known more for its champagne and Gothic cathedral than its Roman remnants sits the third-century Porte de Mars, the Mars Gate.
 It is the only standing gate of the four that once led into the city.

 According to legend, Reims – or Durocortorum, as it was then called – was founded by Remus, brother of Romulus, founder of Rome.

 At its height, Durocortorum had 30,000 inhabitants and was one of the most populated Gallo-Roman cities north of the Alps.
-It was also the capital of the Belgian Gaul province, hence the four gates.
+It was also the capital of the Belgian Gaul province.

 The Porte de Mars has beautifully detailed and ornate carvings, particularly on the ceilings and exterior – they depict farm workers, Romulus and Remus, and Leda and the Swan.